Noi the Albino: Plot

-His grandmother goes to a local fortune teller, Gylfi (Kjartan Bjargmundsson), and requests that he give Nói a fortune reading, to maybe give him some direction.
+His grandmother goes to a local fortune teller, Gylfi (Kjartan Bjargmundsson), and requests that he read Nói's future.
 Nói is working as a grave digger at this time, and goes to see Gylfi on a lunch break.
-After reading the tea leaves, Gylfi becomes visibly upset, informing Nói that his future is filled with death.
-Nói, thinking that Gylfi is teasing him, calls him a moron and leaves.
-Soon after, Nói leaves his job, getting his grandmother's shotgun.
-He attempts to rob a bank, but is thwarted when the bank teller doesn't take him seriously and has the gun taken out of his hands by the bank manager, who angrily pushes him out onto the street.
+After reading the tea leaves, Gylfi informs Nói that his future is filled with death, which Nói does not believe.
+Nói attempts to rob a bank with his grandmother's shotgun, but is thwarted when the bank teller doesn't take him seriously and has the gun taken out of his hands by the bank manager.
 He comes back inside the bank thoroughly humiliated and withdraws all of the money in his account, using it to buy a nice suit.
 He then steals a car, intending to run away with Íris.
-She is confused by his arrival and instead looks blankly at him.
-He realizes that she is not coming with him, and leaves.
-His car becomes stuck in the snow, and he is quickly apprehended by the police.
-His father bails him out of jail and takes him home.
-On the way back they stop at the gas station, where Íris is pumping gas.
-The father comments that she seems to have gained weight, a ploy he has taught to Nói as a sure way to get women to sleep with you.
-Nói shrinks down in his seat, embarrassed.
+She is confused by his arrival and Nói leaves.
+His car gets stuck in the snow, and he is quickly apprehended by the police.
+His father bails him out of jail.

 Nói arrives home and descends into his cellar sanctuary.
-Suddenly, the earth shudders violently, and the light goes out.
-Nói finds his lighter and tries to escape out of the cellar, but is unable to open the overhead door, and lies down on the floor, watching his lighter until the fuel runs out.
+Suddenly, the earth shudders violently, and Nói is trapped.
 He is eventually awoken by the door above him being ripped open.
 He discovers that there was an avalanche, which has destroyed the house and killed his grandmother and father.
-At a rescue shelter, he watches the news report and discovers that nearly everyone he knows has been killed in the avalanche, including Íris.
-Gylfi, his prophecy fulfilled, has also perished.
+At a rescue shelter, he watches the news and discovers that nearly everyone he knows has been killed in the avalanche, including Íris.
 He later returns to the rubble of his grandmother's house to retrieve the View-Master.
 The movie ends with Nói looking at the tropical beach scene slide as it slowly becomes a vision of a real tropical beach.